-- (1) No person who is supplied with treated effluent in terms of this By-law may sell such treated effluent unless- - (a) provision has been made therefore in an agreement referred to in section 13; or - (b) he or she has obtained the prior written permission of the Director: Water and Sanitation. - (2) If the Director: Water and Sanitation grants the permission referred to in subsection (1)(b), he or she may stipulate the maximum price, determined by Council, at which the treated effluent may be sold and impose such other conditions as he or she may deem fit. - (3) Permission referred to in subsection (1)(b) may, due to failure to comply with the conditions imposed by the Director: water and Sanitation, be withdrawn at any time.
+- (1) No person who is supplied with treated effluent in terms of this By-law may sell such treated effluent unless- - (a) provision has been made therefore in an agreement referred to in section 13; or - (b) he or she has obtained the prior written permission of Council. - (2) If Council grants the permission referred to in subsection (1)(b), he or she may stipulate the maximum price, determined by Council, at which the treated effluent may be sold and impose such other conditions as he or she may deem fit. - (3) Permission referred to in subsection (1)(b) may, due to failure to comply with the conditions imposed by Council, be withdrawn at any time.